scambier/obsidian-omnisearch/README.md

 Omnisearch's core feature, accessible with the Command Palette "**_Omnisearch: Vault search_**".
 This modal searches through your vault and returns the most relevant notes.
 That's all you need to _find_ a note.

-If you want to list all the search matches of a single note, you can do so by using `alt+enter` to open the In-File Search.
+If you want to list all the search matches of a single note, you can do so by using `tab` to open the In-File Search.

 ### In-File Search